 Alternatively, you can stir the marinade ingredients together in a mixing bowl, then place in a zip top baggie with the steak slices.
 Seal well and place in the refrigerator to marinate.
 Turn the bag over every once in awhile, to make sure all the slices are getting evenly the marinaded.

-How to make Korean BBQ Beef
+How to Make Korean BBQ Beef

-Not only is it scrumptious, Korean BBQ Beef is also easy to prepare, with only 15 minutes of prep time plus around 15 minutes of cook time.
-Simply mix up the marinade, add thinly sliced beef and let it sit for 2 to 24 hours.
-Don’t have 2 hours to wait?
+Don’t have 2 hours to marinade the beef?
 No problem.
-With my cousin Dave Berry’s recipe, shorter marinating time is okay, because you finish cooking the beef in the marinade!
+With my cousin Dave Berry’s recipe, shorter marinating time is okay,because you finish cooking the beef in the marinade!
 Once it’s ready to go, you sear the beef in a hot skillet or sauté pan, then add back in the marinade and cook for 10 to 15 minutes.
-How easy is that?
+And, it’s okay to reuse marinade as long as you boil it before serving.
+That will kill any bacteria.

 Blue plate holding Korean BBQ Beef over brown rice.
 Plate is sitting on a brown napkin